Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress02/09/2023

-Russia has placed journalist Dmitry Muratov, who won the 2021 Nobel Peace Prize, on its list of "foreign agents".
+Russia has listed journalist Dmitry Muratov, who won the 2021 Nobel Peace Prize, as a "foreign agent".

 "Muratov used foreign platforms to spread views aimed at creating a negative attitude towards the domestic and foreign policy of the Russian Federation," the Russian Justice Ministry said on September 1.
 The agency also accused Muratov of writing and spreading content from foreign agencies.